 It’s hard to do better than a High Elf for a melee Rogue specifically.
 This can come across as odd, given the Dexterity-focused and frail mental images Elves conjure for many players.

-The High Elf is one of the best races for Rogue in D&D 5e because of its free Wizard cantrip.
+The High Elf is one of the best D&D 5e Rogue races because of its free Wizard cantrip.
 If you eschew ranged options (you should) and utility spells (a more difficult choice), you can hit the jackpot with Green-Flame Blade or Booming Blade.

 These infamous D&D 5e cantrips, aside from being pure power creep, stack with Sneak Attack.
 Even though you’re taking the Cast a Spell action, it still counts as a weapon attack for blade spells.